Great-Southland/Simple-Events/readme.md

 # Simple Events For WordPress

-A plugin for creating and deleting events, Displaying them as a carousel.
+A plugin for creating and deleting events and displaying them as a carousel.

 ### How to install